samskivert/compose/docs/content/goals.md

 ### Functional core

 * Strict functional core language.
-Possibly with local impurity (for those times when a while loop is just much clearer than tail recursion).
+Possibly with constrained local mutation (for those times when a while loop is clearer than tail recursion).

 * Sums and products (algebraic data types) for composing scalar data into structures.